Protester drives at New Zealand police as cordon tightens

-WELLINGTON, New Zealand (AP) — One protester drove a car toward a New Zealand police line, narrowly avoiding colliding with officers, while other protesters sprayed officers with a stinging substance, police said Tuesday, as they tightened a cordon around a convoy that has been camped outside Parliament for two weeks.
+WELLINGTON, New Zealand (AP) — One protester drove a car toward a New Zealand police line, narrowly avoiding officers, while other protesters sprayed officers with a stinging substance, police said Tuesday, as they tightened a cordon around a convoy that has been camped outside Parliament for two weeks.

 The clashes in the capital of Wellington came a day after police reported that some of the protesters had thrown human feces at them.

-Police Assistant Commissioner Richard Chambers told reporters the actions of some of the protesters, who oppose coronavirus vaccine mandates, were unacceptable and would be dealt with forcefully.
+Police Assistant Commissioner Richard Chambers told reporters the actions of some of the protesters, who oppose coronavirus vaccine mandates, were unacceptable and would be dealt with assertively.

 “Our focus remains on opening the roads up to Wellingtonians and doing our absolute best to restore peaceful protest,” Chambers said.
-“The behavior of a certain group with the protest community is absolutely disgraceful.”
+“The behavior of a certain group within the protest community is absolutely disgraceful.”

+Prime Minister Jacinda Ardern said protesters had taken things too far and needed to return home.

 The latest clashes began after about 250 officers and staff arrived at dawn and used forklifts to move concrete barriers into a tighter cordon around the encampment, where hundreds of cars and trucks remain blocking city streets.
 Police have used the barriers this week to allow protest cars to leave but none to enter.